sajtosM/clipboardPeeler/README.md

 # Clipboard Peeler 🍌
 > Clear all the trashy🗑️ formatting from your copied text.

 I was having the problem that every time I copied something to word or outlook it took the formatting and the language of it that was most of the time not useful.
-So I made a small script that clears the formatting automatically.
+So I made a tool that clears the formatting automatically.

 ## Usage